gigascience/gigadb-website/docs/INSTALL_AWS.md

 *GigaScience* will be able to provide you with a development.json file with example values that these variables should be configured with.

+The `gigadb-website/chef/environments` directory also requires a secret key if the Chef deployment is to generate the P12 key file for accessing Google Analytics with GigaDB.
+Please ask your *GigaScience* contact for this secret key file.

 GigaDB can then be deployed onto the AWS cloud by issuing the command
 below: